Osteichthyes: Examples

 The longest is the king of herrings, a type of oarfish.
-Other very large bony fish include the Atlantic blue marlin, some specimens of which have been recorded as in excess of 820 kg, the black marlin, some sturgeon species, and the giant and goliath grouper, which both can exceed 300 kg in weight.
+Other very large bony fish include the Atlantic blue marlin, some specimens of which have been recorded as in excess of 820 kg, the black marlin, some sturgeon species, and the giant and goliath grouper, both of which can exceed 300 kg in weight.
 In contrast, Paedocypris progenetica and the stout infantfish can measure less than 8 mm.

-The Beluga sturgeon is the largest species of freshwater bony fish extant today, and Arapaima gigas is among the largest of the freshwater fish.
+The beluga sturgeon is the largest species of freshwater bony fish extant today, and Arapaima gigas is among the largest of the freshwater fish.
 The largest bony fish ever was Leedsichthys, which dwarfed the beluga sturgeon as well as the ocean sunfish, giant grouper and all the other giant bony fishes alive today.